zopefoundation/zope.component/docs/event.rst

 .. doctest::

-   >>> class IObjectThrownEvent(zope.component.interfaces.IObjectEvent):
+   >>> class IObjectThrownEvent(zope.interface.interfaces.IObjectEvent):
    ...     """An object has been thrown away"""

    >>> @zope.interface.implementer(IObjectThrownEvent)
-   ... class ObjectThrownEvent(zope.component.interfaces.ObjectEvent):
+   ... class ObjectThrownEvent(zope.interface.interfaces.ObjectEvent):
    ...     """An object has been thrown away"""

 Create an object and an event: